 The admin console commands allow you to create and manage instances of the JBoss Fuse runtime on the same machine.
 Each new runtime is a child instance of the runtime that created it.
 You can easily manage the children using names instead of network addresses.
-For details on the admin commands, see Admin Console Commands.
+For details on the admin commands, see chapter "Admin Console Commands" in "Console Reference".